ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

    </ItemGroup>
    ```

-   > For _Uno Wasm Bootstrap_ to take those files automatically and load them with the application, they **NEED** to be put as embedded resources.
+   > For _Uno Wasm Bootstrap_ to take those files automatically and load them with the application, they have to be put as embedded resources.
 A future version of Uno may remove this requirement.

 7. Compile & run

-8. Once loaded, press F12 and go in the `Sources` tab.
+8. Once loaded, press F12 and go into the `Sources` tab.
 Both `prism.js` & `prism.css` files should be loaded this time.
    ![image-20200414143931953](image-20200414143931953.png)

-## 4. Integrate!
+## 4. Integration

 🎯 In this section, PrismJS is used from the app.

-1. First, there's a requirement for _PrismJS_ to set the  `white-space` style at a specific value, as [documented here](https://github.com/PrismJS/prism/issues/1237#issuecomment-369846817).
+1. First, there is a requirement for _PrismJS_ to set the  `white-space` style at a specific value, as [documented here](https://github.com/PrismJS/prism/issues/1237#issuecomment-369846817).
 An easy way to do this is to set in directly in the constructor like this:

    ``` csharp
    public PrismJsView() : base("code") // PrismJS requires a <code> element